CivicTechTO/ttc_subway_times/README.md

 ***

-### First Step Metric

-**Buffer Time:** A measure of reliability useful for the customer: how much extra time a customer needs to buffer in order for their trip to be on time 1 day out of 20.

 ## Documentation
 Have a look in the [`doc/`](doc/) folder for Jupyter Notebooks explaining how we explored developing this project and understanding the data.